emmy3000/alx-backend/0x03-queuing_system_in_js/README.md

 }
 ```

-5. Install all the project's dependencies defined explicitly the `package.json` configuration file:
+5. Install all the project's dependencies defined explicitly in the `package.json` configuration file:

 ```shell
 npm install